 Defne Sadıklar Arslan, Turkey Representative and Senior Director, Atlantic Council IN TURKEY, Atlantic Council

 Arvid Tuerkner, Managing Director for Turkey, European Bank for Reconstruction and Development

-Geopolitical crises, primarily the Russia-Ukraine War, have roiled energy markets in 2022 causing a spike in oil and gas prices, supply disruptions and rising inflation.
+Geopolitical crises, primarily the Russia-Ukraine War, have roiled energy markets in 2022 causing a spike in oil and gas prices, supply disruptions, and rising inflation.
 For many countries, the volatility, coupled with political concerns, have underscored the need to decarbonize energy systems and diversify fossil fuel supplies in the interim.
-In many cases however, the short-term imperative of finding reliable and acceptable sources of energy outweigh the long-term and ultimate goal of decarbonization, the result being a lack of action and progress towards an energy transition.
+In many cases, however, the short-term political imperative of finding reliable and acceptable sources of energy are beginning to conflict with the long-term and urgent goal of decarbonization, the result being a lack of action and progress toward an energy transition.

 Matthew Baldwin, Deputy Director-General, Directorate-General for Energy, European Commission

 Olga Bielkova, Director on Corporate and International Affairs, Gas TSO of Ukraine

 Ana Palacio, Board Director, Atlantic Council & Former Minister of Foreign Affairs of the Kingdom of Spain

 Moderator: Defne Sadıklar Arslan, Turkey Representative and Senior Director, Atlantic Council IN TURKEY, Atlantic Council

 2:30 p.m.
 How to apply nuclear reactors in the developing needs of developing countries